- Grade II listed cottage

 This charming cottage dates back to the mid 1700's and is arranged over three floors.
 It boasts a host of original features and has been well looked after.

 The front door leads into the superb living room with large Inglenook fireplace and exposed beams being just some of the period features on show throughout the house.

-The newly fitted kitchen leads out on to a private walled garden which offers plenty of space for outdoor entertaining, with the added benefit of an out building.
+The well fitted kitchen leads out on to a private walled garden which offers plenty of space for outdoor entertaining, with the added benefit of an outbuilding.
 This outdoor sunny space is quite a find in Old Amersham.

 Upstairs leads to two further floors containing two double bedrooms and storage cupboards.
 The master bedroom has exposed beams and a beautiful fireplace.
 The second bedroom has large exposed timbers which really show the character of this delightful home.

 Whilst historic properties have a reputation for being compact and dark, the space here is well proportioned and flooded with light.
 A delightful bonus is the garden and the close proximity to Amersham's boutique shops and upmarket restaurants.